codahale/lockstitch-go/design.md

 transcript.
 It then hashes the transcript with SHA-512 and derives a 256-bit data encryption key and a 256-bit data authentication key.
 The data encryption key is used to encrypt the plaintext with AES-256-CTR.
 The data authentication key and nonce are used to calculate an AES-256-GMAC authenticator of the plaintext.
-Finally, the GMAC authenticator is appended to the transcript and the transcript is ratcheted.
+Finally, the GMAC authenticator is appended to the transcript, and the transcript is ratcheted.

 Two points bear mentioning about `Encrypt` and `Decrypt`: